Doxee/mautic-api-library/UPGRADE-3.0.md

 # Dependencies
-* PHP 7.2.0 is the now the minimum
+* PHP 8.0 is the now the minimum

+# Api
+* \Mautic\Api\Api::getLogger now returns void as the LoggerAwareInterface dictates

 # Contacts
 * \Mautic\Api\Contacts::getEvents has been removed.
 Use \Mautic\Api\Contacts::getActivityForContact instead.